spsforks/QB64-Wiki/LINE-INPUT-(file-statement).md

 ## Example(s)

+## Example(s)
-*Example:* Finding the number of filenames listed in a file to dimension an array to hold them.
+ Finding the number of filenames listed in a file to dimension an array to hold them.

 ```vb